insin/newforms/docs/widgets.rst

    :param Object kwargs: widget options

-   Default rows and cols HTML attributes will be used if not provided.
+   Default ``rows`` and ``cols`` HTML attributes will be used if not provided.

+.. js:class:: DateInput([kwargs])

+   A <input type="text"> which, if given a Date object to display, formats it as an appropriate date string.

+   :param Object kwargs: widget options

+   .. js:attribute:: kwargs.format

+      a `time.strftime() format string`_ for a date.

+      :type: String

+.. js:class:: DateTimeInput([kwargs])

+   A <input type="text"> which, if given a Date object to display, formats it as an appropriate datetime string.

+   :param Object kwargs: widget options

+   .. js:attribute:: kwargs.format

+      a `time.strftime() format string`_ for a datetime.

+      :type: String

+.. js:class:: TimeInput([kwargs])

+   A <input type="text"> which, if given a Date object to display, formats it as an appropriate time string.

+   :param Object kwargs: widget options

+   .. js:attribute:: kwargs.format

+      a `time.strftime() format string`_ for a time.

+      :type: String

+.. js:class:: CheckboxInput([kwargs])

+   An HTML ``<input type="checkbox">`` widget.

+   :param Object kwargs: widget options

+   .. js:attribute:: kwargs.checkTest

+      a function which takes a value and returns ``true`` if the checkbox should be checked for that value.

+      :type: Function

 .. js:class:: Select([kwargs])

    An HTML ``<select>`` widget.

-   :param Object kwargs: widget options additional to those specified in Widget.
+   :param Object kwargs: widget options

-   .. js:attribute:: kwargs.choices (Array)
+   .. js:attribute:: kwargs.choices

-       choices to be used when rendering the widget, with each choice specified as an Array in ``[value, text]`` format.
+      choices to be used when rendering the widget, with each choice specified as an Array in ``[value, text]`` format -- defaults to ``[]``.

+      :type: Array

 .. js:class:: NullBooleanSelect([kwargs])

-   A ``<select>`` widget intended to be used with NullBooleanField.
+   A ``<select>`` widget intended to be used with :js:class:`NullBooleanField`.

-   :param Object kwargs:
+   :param Object kwargs
-      widget options, as specified in Select.
+      widget options

       Any ``choices`` provided will be overrridden with the specific choices this widget requires.

 .. js:class:: SelectMultiple([kwargs])

    An HTML ``<select>`` widget which allows multiple selections.

-   :param Object kwargs: widget options, as specified in Select.
+   :param Object kwargs: widget options, as per :js:class:`Select`.

 .. js:class:: RadioSelect([kwargs])

    Renders a single select as a list of ``<input type="radio">`` elements.

-   :param Object kwargs:
+   :param Object kwargs: widget options
-      widget options additional to those specified in Select.

-   .. js:attribute:: kwargs.renderer (Function)
+   .. js:attribute:: kwargs.renderer

-       a custom RadioFieldRenderer constructor.
+      a custom :js:class:`RadioFieldRenderer` constructor.

+      :type: Function

+   **Prototype Functions**

+   .. js:function:: RadioSelect#getRenderer(name, value[, kwargs])

+      :returns: an instance of the renderer to be used to render this widget.

+   .. js:function:: RadioSelect#subWidgets(name, value[, kwargs])

+      :return:
+         a list of :js:class:`RadioInput` objects created by this widget's renderer.

 .. js:class:: RadioFieldRenderer(name, value, attrs, choices)

-   An object used by RadioSelect to enable customisation of radio widgets.
+   An object used by :js:class:`RadioSelect` to enable customisation of radio widgets.

    :param String name: the field name.